The best things to do in this vast, sprawling, incredible city.

 Related: The Best Pubs in London

 Discover the Houses of Parliament and Big Ben

 Officially known as the Palace of Westminster, the neo-Gothic Houses of Parliament contain the Houses of Commons and Lords (the legislative bodies of the United Kingdom’s government) and the giant clock tower housing Big Ben (one of London’s most beloved icons).
 Book ahead or wait in line for tickets to watch proceedings from the Public Galleries in both chambers or for 75-minute guided tours when the Houses are in recess.
-Tours take in the vast 11th century hammerbeam Westminster Hall (site of the first Great Parliament in 1265), plus the gorgeously ornamented interiors and the Victorian Gothic-revival paneled ceilings.
+Tours take in the vast 11th-century hammerbeam Westminster Hall (site of the first Great Parliament in 1265), plus the gorgeously ornamented interiors and the Victorian Gothic-revival paneled ceilings.
 Big Ben is visible but closed for tours due to ongoing construction.
 Travelers can sign up here for emails to be notified when it reopens.

 Shop and Stroll in Covent Garden